CubiCasa/cubicasa-ios-sdk-example-project/README.md

 The Cubicasa SDK lets you add scanning to your app so you can start creating a floor plan with an iOS device.
 It saves the scan files into a zip file, which your app can upload to the CubiCasa back-end for processing.

 ## Release Notes

+### 2.7.1
+- Scanning features, data version and platform added to ARKitData.json
+- Scan log and feedback items added to ARKitData.json
+- Fixed depth confidence encoding in conversion to depth16
+- UI fixes
+- When speech recognition fails with an error, show message and stop recognizing

 ### 2.7.0
 - Performance optimisations: moved video frame scaling and depth data processing to the GPU